influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

 in your `myinfluxdb.yml`.
 If omitted, your cluster will use the default scale settings.

 - `spec.package.spec.resources`
-  - `.ingester.requests`
+  - `ingester.requests`
-    - `.cpu`: CPU Resource units to assign to ingesters
+    - `cpu`: CPU resource units to assign to ingesters
-    - `.memory`: Memory resource units to assign to ingesters
+    - `memory`: Memory resource units to assign to ingesters
     - `replicas`: Number of ingester replicas to provision
-  - `.compactor.requests`
+  - `compactor.requests`
-    - `.cpu`: CPU Resource units to assign to compactors
+    - `cpu`: CPU resource units to assign to compactors
-    - `.memory`: Memory resource units to assign to compactors
+    - `memory`: Memory resource units to assign to compactors
     - `replicas`: Number of compactor replicas to provision
-  - `.querier.requests`
+  - `querier.requests`
-    - `.cpu`: CPU Resource units to assign to queriers
+    - `cpu`: CPU resource units to assign to queriers
-    - `.memory`: Memory resource units to assign to queriers
+    - `memory`: Memory resource units to assign to queriers
     - `replicas`: Number of querier replicas to provision
-  - `.router.requests`
+  - `router.requests`
-    - `.cpu`: CPU Resource units to assign to routers
+    - `cpu`: CPU resource units to assign to routers
-    - `.memory`: Memory resource units to assign to routers
+    - `memory`: Memory resource units to assign to routers
     - `replicas`: Number of router replicas to provision

 ###### Related Kubernetes documentation